Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Hawaii Stats and Trends

-- The Rainbow Warriors have been underdogs by 2.5 points or more seven times this season and have covered the spread twice.
+- The Rainbow Warriors have covered the spread twice this year when underdogs by 2.5 points or more (in seven chances).

-- Hawaii's games this year have eclipsed the over/under three times in 10 opportunities (30%).
+- Hawaii's games this season have hit the over on three of 10 set point totals (30%).

-- Hawaii is 2-3 against the spread and 4-2 overall when the team puts up more than 23.7 points.
+- Hawaii is 2-3 against the spread and 4-2 overall in games when it records more than 23.7 points.

-- In games that Hawaii totals more than 348.3 yards, the team is 2-4 against the spread and 3-4 overall.
+- In games that Hawaii churns out over 348.3 yards, the team is 2-4 against the spread and 3-4 overall.

-- This year the Rainbow Warriors have turned the ball over 26 times, 15 more than the Rams' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.